spookycutie08/sports-roster/README.md

 ### Description:
 NSS homework project which introduces React and JSX, and how to perform full CRUD on React components.

-“Design single-page web app to manage the roster of a sports team of your choice.”
+“Design single-page web app to manage the roster of a sports team.”

 #### Exercise Requirements
 - User Authentication with Google login via Firebase